The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 2. Iowa

-While those were Iowa’s only top-ten finishes, the state’s average was helped by being below median in just one category.
+While those were Iowa’s only top-ten finishes, the state’s average was helped by being below the median in just one category.
 The broadband connectivity rate of 83.6% in Iowa ranked 34th.

 3. Nebraska